Posts

 What are project controls?

 Project controls are the set of processes and tools used to plan, monitor, and control project activities to ensure that projects are delivered on time, within budget, and to the required quality standards.
-In Proteus project software, project controls are critical for managing projects effectively, particularly for large and complex projects, as they help project managers to identify potential risks and issues, track progress, and make informed decisions.
+Project controls are critical for managing projects effectively, particularly for large and complex projects, as they help project managers to identify potential risks and issues, track progress, and make informed decisions.
+Cost control in project management is one of the most obvious applications for project controls; closely managing schedules and timings (which directly impacts the costs) is probably the other most common facet of project controls.

 Project controls vs project management